palcts/Educamote/README.md

 ![Video transcription/translation app](https://github.com/palcts/Educamote/blob/master/Assets/ios/architecture.png)

-1. The user navigates to the site and uploads a video file.
+1. The user navigates to the site and clicks on "Chat icon".
+End user can either ask Eddie with Audio or Text as input format.
 2. Watson Speech to Text processes the audio and extracts the text.
-3. Watson Translation (optionally) can translate the text to the desired language.
+3. Watson Assistant responds back based on the Dialog response
-4. The app stores the translated text as a document within Object Storage.
+4. The response is delivered back in text form and converted to Audio using IBM Android SDK

 ## Idea Proposal